My stab at rendering Shadow Dom server side

 Quick note, I will explain only the concepts here using simplified code.
 If you want to take a look at the actual code, checkout my progress thus far in the repo here.
 All references to the files in the repo, I will do at the current commit at the time of writing.
 It is not necessarily the most recent version of the file.

-First I need to get access to the loaded page
+First I need to get access to the load

 const puppeteer = require('puppeteer')